 378 Provisions as to Public Service Commissions.

-378A Special provision as to duration of Andhra Pradesh Legislative Assembly.
+378A Special provision as to the duration of Andhra Pradesh Legislative Assembly.

 392 Power of the President to remove difficulties.